 What is WhatsApp all about?

 WhatsApp might not be your first choice when listing possible marketing channels but user numbers are growing as is using WhatsApp for your business.

-Around the world WhatsApp has 1.5 billion monthly users, so it’s becoming harder and harder to ignore it.
+Around the world WhatsApp has more that 2 billion monthly users, so it’s becoming harder and harder to ignore it.

 But do people want to be marketed to this way and if so, how can businesses use it in reality?